- Win a Business Negotiation in Three Simple Steps - August 6, 2013

 - Sometimes you just have to make mistakes for yourself.
 There’s an unbelievable amount of brilliant, experienced entrepreneurs/investors/male models regularly sharing advice on the web ( Vin Vacanti, Fred Wilson, Mark Cuban, Chris Dixon, Ben Horowitz, Albert Wenger, Rob Go, Bijan Sabet, Brad Feld, Jason Goldberg, just to name a few of my favorites).
 Those + Quora can answer nearly any question.
 But you’re going to mess up anyway.
 I recognized that it was likely I’d make a lot of mistakes, but I’ve realized I had to make an awful lot of them for myself.
 Example: knowing that you should fire someone who isn’t working out because they’re hurting the team’s culture quickly is much easier than actually fully realizing that’s what’s happening and then acting on it.
 I knew, but I didn’t really know until I felt the taste of mistake in my mouth.
 And it tastes salty.

 - Asking others for help and meaning it is important.
+This was one of the hardest lessons for me.
 I’m the worst at asking for help, but I’m getting better.
 Entrepreneurs are, by nature, usually confident, positive and optimistic, but if success in startups is the outcome of a million random factors, inspiring help from others is among the most important.
 Asking for help is humbling, but the minute you genuinely eat your pride, tell it like it is, and share what you need is the minute things can change.
 If what you’ve built is truly meaningful and impressive, let your guard down.
 Share your hardest challenges, biggest worries and scariest fears, and people will help if they can.

 - Surround yourself with friends who will remind you you’re awesome when you need it, and call you out when it’s time.
 In my experience, entrepreneurship is sort of like a see-saw: sometimes it seems like everything is falling apart and, at others, that huge thing you’ve been working to achieve may actually be possible.
 Friends can be an escape, sure (and you need escapes, big time), but they can also be the external support you need most.
 It’s hard to keep up with friends regularly when you’re starting a company, but each time I do, I’ve been working increasingly hard to allow them to push me in the way I personally need pushing (and, by the way, try to do the same right back!).